Festival Prep

 Sampling

-• We will announce “Last Call” at 4:45 PM.
-Pouring must stop at 5:00 PM SHARP.
-Please set an alarm on your phones!!
+• We will announce “Last Call” at 4:45 p.m.
+Pouring must stop at 5:00 p.m.
+SHARP.

-Brewery Food and Hospitality Tent
+Hospitality Tent

-• Only people with a brewer/vendor wristband will be allowed to enter the Hospitality Tent.
+• Only people with a brewer/vendor wristband will be allowed to enter the hospitality tent.

 • NA Tent: If you brought NA beverages to our NA tent, please return to the booth at the end of the fest to collect unopened product!